SquareScreamYT/conlangs/README.md

 #### Notes

 * Each noun, adjective, adverb or verb base can only have 2 syllables.
 1 syllable words are limited to conjuctions, pronouns and interjections.
-3 syllables are for the final conjugated form of nouns and verbs.
+3 to 4 syllables are for the final conjugated form of nouns and verbs.

 #### Deriving Words